 These plans grew out of the Medicare law passed by Congress in 2003, which also authorized the Part D drug benefit.
-That law established new rules for private insurers that want to offer plans that compete with original Medicare, with its Part A and B. Today, almost a third of Medicare beneficiaries are in Medicare Advantage plans, sometimes known as Medicare Part C.
+That law established new rules for private insurers that want to offer plans that compete with original Medicare, with its Part A and B. Today, four out of 10 Medicare beneficiaries are in Medicare Advantage plans, sometimes known as Medicare Part C.

 Many of the plans are some form of managed care.
 You might be covered only if you use the plan’s network of doctors or, alternatively, you could be covered if you go to an out-of-network doctor, but you will pay more.
 Keep in mind that, if you spend considerable time outside your home state, you may have to use out-of-network doctors when you’re away from home—and thus traditional Medicare might be a better choice.